LWanjiru/ki-news/README.md

 use either `npm test` or `jest` to run the tests
 `jest --coverage` to view the percentages covered by the tests on  each file and in total.

+### Features
+---
+- Login to the application using Google+.
+- Search through a list of sources.
+- Select sources and view headlines based on sources (filters).
+- Display the articles within the application.
+- Click links to the original articles and be directed to them within the application

 ### Deployed Version
 ---